Esna: Medieval heritage city

 Esna enjoys a rich heritage in its unique social structure; the city center is subdivided into spatial domains inhabited by deeply-rooted Esna families, and its traditional crafts, many on the verge of extinction, have been a tradition since the medieval era.
 There are other monuments and buildings of historic significance in Esna from various eras such as Wekalet Al-Geddawy, a caravanserai from the Ottoman era, established in the 18th century by the ruler Hassan El-Geddawy and named after him.
 It is one of three caravanserais in the south of Egypt, and it is the only one that still maintains its unique original design.
 The Wekala was one of the most important trade centers in southern Egypt in the 18th century, with traders from all over Africa coming through the west desert and the Red Sea, and stands as a testament to the strength of trade and the strategic position of Esna as a trade center at the time.
 The building was historically used for the sale of slaves, animals, crops and crafts.

 The historic market is one of a few still standing markets in the south of Egypt and is significant for its place in Esna's local life.
 Products sold in the market include home supplies, local crafts and bridal needs.

 El-Amry Minaret, built in 1081 by Sa'd al-Dawla al-Qawwasi, is the only remaining part of the historic mosque with the same name which was torn down and rebuilt in the 1960s in a modern style.
 The mosque was established between the years 474 and 476 hijri (1081 to 1084 AD) by Badr El Deen Gamaly and it was the first to be built in Esna in the Fatimid Era.
 The oil press has belonged to the family of Bakour for over 200 years and it is the only oil press still standing in Esna.

 The Martyrs' Monastery was established in the 6th century.
-The monastery is significant for Christians since it was established by Saint Helena after a battle between the Romans and Coptic Egyptians which led to the death of 3600 martyrs during the age of Christian persecution in Egypt.
+The monastery is significant for Christians since it was established by Saint Helena to commemorate a battle between the Romans and Coptic Egyptians which led to the death of 3600 martyrs during the age of Christian persecution in Egypt.
 The battle was led by the Roman emperor Diocletian who started an attack against Christians in Egypt.
 On the day of the Martyrs' Massacre, an attack was started that caused the Bishop of the city of Esna, Father Ammonius, to flee with the whole Christian population to the monastery to hide there from the troops of the emperor however they were later found there and killed.
 The monastery is visited by thousands of Egyptians every year.